Why Is This Place so Great?

 As China’s capital, Beijing is an amazing city steeped in the contrasts of history and modernity.
 It is home to one of the Seven Wonders of the World, as well as seven UNESCO Heritage Sites, most of which have the backdrop to some of China’s most stunning new-age skyscrapers.
 Be prepared to eat some good food!
 Beijing is renowned for its infamous Peking Duck. dumplings, and hotpot.

-Despite its traditional history, the hotel is equipped with modern, state of the art amenities that include an 82-foot pool, a private cinema, and two squash courts.
+Despite the property’s traditional exterior, the hotel is equipped with modern, state of the art public facilities that include a 27-yard pool, a private cinema, and two squash courts.

 Address: 1 Gongmenqian Street, Summer Palace, Beijing, PRC 100091